 Downlight Buying Guide

 Here at Elesi, we stock various types of downlights from a number of different brands.
-We are often asked which downlights are the best, however this is a difficult question to answer, as it really depends on the location, what is needed, the style of the room and the budget.
+We are often asked what are the best LED downlights?
+This is a difficult question to answer, as it really depends on the location, what is needed, the style of the room, and the budget.

-Generally, much like any other product type, you get what you pay for when it comes to downlights.
-Many cheaper downlights don’t have the features that the more expensive ones have, so in terms of features and benefits, the best downlights are those that cost more.
-However, if you don’t require those features, then the best option may be a cheaper option.
+Generally, much like any other product type you get what you pay for when it comes to downlights.
+Many cheaper downlights don’t have the features that the more expensive ones have.
+So, in terms of features and benefits, the best downlights are those that cost more.
+However, if you don’t require those features, then the best option may be cheaper.

 Which downlight features do I need?

-Look out for features such as fire rated (and for how long they have been tested); IP44 or IP65 rated; LED; Colour temperature switch and the ability to dim.
-Here is a quick overview of the common features.
+Look out for features such as fire rated (and for how long they have been tested); IP44 or IP65 rated; LED; Colour temperature switch, and the ability to dim.
+Here is a quick overview of some of the more common features.

 Fire Rated Downlights

-Fire rated downlights are tested in different ceiling structures with different thicknesses of plasterboard and spans of joist to ensure they inhibit the spread of fire for a given period of time, enabling occupants to evacuate.
-Fire rated downlights are rated to 30, 60 and 90 minutes and the rating matches the structure it was tested in.
-Whist it may seem obvious to conclude that a 90 minute fire rated downlight offer the best protection, these lights were tested in the most solid structures with double thicknesses of plater board.
-Indeed, 30 minute fire rated downlights have been tested in the most challenging structures with wide joists and a single layer of plater board.
-IF in doubt, look for downlights which have passed all 3 ratings of 30, 60 and 90 minutes.
+Fire-rated downlights are tested in different ceiling structures with different thicknesses of plasterboard and spans of joist.
+This is to ensure they inhibit the spread of fire for a given period of time, enabling occupants to evacuate.
+Furthermore, fire-rated downlights are rated to 30, 60, and 90 minutes and the rating matches the structure it was tested in.

 IP Rated Downlights

-The IP rating of downlights relate to their ability to function in areas where they may be subject to intrusion.
-This could related to dust, or more commonly in the home, water or moisture.
-If you use non-IP rated downlights in the bathroom, they’re likely to stop working fairly quickly, and can be unsafe.
+The IP rating of downlights relates to their ability to function in areas where they may be subject to intrusion.
+This could relate to dust, or more commonly in the home, water or moisture.
+If you use non-IP rated downlights in the bathroom, they’re likely to stop working fairly quickly and can be unsafe.

-Bathrooms are split into different zones, when it comes to IP ratings.
+Bathrooms are split into different zones when it comes to IP ratings.
 Zone 0 is inside the bath or the shower itself.
-Any fitting here must be low voltage (max 12v) and be rated at least IP67 (100% protected against solid objects like dust and sand, and has been tested to work for at least 30 minutes while under 15cm to 1m of water).
+Any fitting here must be low voltage (max 12v) and be rated at least IP67 (100% protected against solid objects like dust and sand.
+It will have also been tested to work for at least 30 minutes while under 15cm to 1m of water).

 Zone 1 is the area above the shower or bath, to a height of 2.25m from the floor.
 Here the minimum rating required is IP65.
 Zone 2 is the area stretching 0.6m outside of the perimeter of the bath and to a height of 2.25m from the floor.
 An IP rating of at least IP44 is required here.
-It is also good to consider the area around a sink, within a 60cm of any tap to be considered as zone 2.
+It is also good to consider the area around a sink.
+Any area within 60cm of a tap is also considered zone 2.

 Outside zones are anywhere outside zones 0,1 and 2 and where no water jet is likely to be used.
-There are no specific IP requirements for this zone, however it is recommended that you consider a light with an IP rating of at least 20.
-If you are likely to use water jets for cleaning, you should use a fitting with a minimum of IP65.
+There are no specific IP requirements for this zone, however, it is recommended that you consider a light with an IP rating of at least 20.
+In addition, if you are likely to use water jets for cleaning, you should use a fitting with a minimum of IP65.

-You will pay more for IP rated downlight, but they will generally be of better construction and quality.
+You will pay more for IP rated downlights, but they will generally be of better construction and quality.